PedroMarianoAlmeida/offical-turbo-v1/README.md

 - Replace the dark/light component, the Turborepo website is nicer
 - Check if it is possible add the workspaces in a different json
 - Role base protected page
+  - For role will be necessary backend integration to verify the roles - So roles should not be in CoreSession, and it will be necessary a CoreSessionWithRoles, integrating next-auth and firebase (or other systems)
 - In @repo/next auth, create a auth middleware to work like the Protected component
 - Improve Shadcn header (there is some CSS issues)
   - It is not fixed on top